sunandajakeral/puppeteer_automation/README.md

 ## Version 1.0
 ## Added
 - Added the test "registers a new user with valid details" for Registration functionality
+- Added tests:
+    - logs in to moebel-kraft.com with valid credentials
+    - tries to login with empty credentials
+    - tries to login with invalid username
+    - tries to login with the valid emailid without customer account

 ## Installation